kroshu/kinect_ros/README.md

 After building (colcon build in VS terminal) the node can be run with the 'ros2 run azure_kinect_ros_driver node --ros-args -p body_tracking_enabled:=true' command in a sourced terminal.
 (Or as a small cheat the default value of the parameter "body_tracking_enabled" can be changed to true in the k4a_ros_device_params.h header, so that the 'ros2 run azure_kinect_ros_driver node' command starts the bodytracking too.)

 ### Connecting the Windows and Linux machines
-Since ROS2 no bridge is needed between more machines, but a the communication method must be set up, which I achieved with the following environment variables:
+Since ROS2 no bridge is needed between multiple machines, but the communication method must be set up, which I achieved with the following environment variables:
 - RMW_IMPLEMENTATION := rmw_fastrtps_cpp
 - ROS_DOMAIN_ID := 0 #this ID is also set on the linux machine in bashrc, by another ID, both that, and the enable firewall ports must be changed (see later)
 - FASTRTPS_DEFAULT_PROFILES_FILE := <*location_to_xml*>\com_interface.xml